 Our cowherd is divided between a summer calving group and a fall calving group with a 60 day breeding period.
 This decision is based upon the Fescue base of our pastures, the heat and humidity of Western Kentucky and the photoperiod benefit of calving in these seasons.
 Heifers are calved at approx. 2 ½ years of age – by calving summer born as fall calving and fall born as summer calving cows.
+This simple 6 month extension has dramatically increased the productive life of my herd, reduced 2nd calf re-breeding issues, and reduced heifer development cost.
 Bull power requirement is divided into half since they are used in 2 seasons vs. 1 breeding season per year.

 Our cowherd has a goal of an easy fleshing, frame score 5 cow – not the little “belt buckle size” or the huge 7+ frame hay burners.
-The cows are wintered only on purchased round bales of grass hay from neighbors.
+The cows are wintered only on purchased round bales of grass hay from neighbors for the 30-45 days of hay feeding during snow and ice.
 Rotational grazing during the summer months and daily late fall/winter strip grazing is our forage management program.
 The calves – both summer and fall – are raised on their mother’s milk and the same forage their dam gets.
 We never creep feed.
 No supplemental feed or protein is provided to the cows or calves.
 Calves are weaned at or near 205 days of age and ratio selected among their peers.

 We utilized a linebreeding program in our Angus cowherd for many years.
 You will also find many ½ and ¾ sisters, lots of mother - daughter sets, and utilization of the top sons of our top-producing cows as herd bulls.
 We have a set of good cows – not a set of good numbers.
-Fabron 454 and his lineage have produced trouble free, maternal efficient, pure low input, forage efficient Angus cattle.
+Fabron 454 and his lineage have produced trouble free, maternal efficient, pure, low input, forage efficient Angus cows.
 We “field test” them and challenge them in the real world so you will know you are buying cattle that will perform on farms like yours.
-After 30 years of selection and linebreeding, the question was : What is the next step for improvement?

 Barzona and Bonsmara cattle were developed at about the same time.
-Bonsmara is a 5/8 Africander and 3/16 Hereford, 3/16 Shorthorn breed developed in South Africa by Professor Jan Bonsmara.
+Bonsmara is a 5/8 Africander 3/16 Hereford, 3/16 Shorthorn breed developed in South Africa by Professor Jan Bonsmara.
 His unique vision was to build a breed productive in subtropical climates while still producing beef preferred in North America and the Pacific Rim.
 At the same time F.N.
 Bard and geneticist E.S.
-Humphrey were using the same breeds to build a composite breed to perform in the rugged southwest.
+Humphrey were using the same breeds to build the Barzona breed to perform in the rugged southwest.
 Barzona herd book was closed in 1955, long before the Shorthorn and Hereford became today’s “show circuit breeds” without real world performance.
-BarAngus sired steers are great forage finished and feedlot as well.

 The fact remains that some cows can raise a calf and breed back on time using forages only while maintaining body condition.
-Many cows cannot.
+Many cows can not.
 It follows that the difference is genetic if selection is based on the same environment and management.
 We have selected the best and culled the rest for our entire cattle breeding history.
-You can be confident in the breeding background of the cattle you select from Sansom Cattle Company.
-All the cows in our herd are a product of our program – we do not buy cows to fit the most recent fad.
+You can be confident in the breeding background of the cattle you select from Sansom Cattle Co.